How do I find off-campus housing and a roommate?

-What are the closest neighborhoods to CCA's Oakland and San Francisco campuses?
+What are the closest neighborhoods to CCA's two campuses?

 The Oakland campus is located at 5212 Broadway, Oakland, CA 94618 and the San Francisco campus is located at 1111 8th Street, San Francisco CA 94107-2247.

 The San Francisco campus is located in the lower Potrero Hill district (close to the design district).
 Nearby neighborhoods include SOMA (south of Market area), the Mission, and Bernal Heights.
 San Francisco's public transportation system is easily accessible from many districts, so living farther away from the San Francisco campus is less of a problem.

 What's a lease?